mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 ### Customization Playgrounds

-We’re constantly improving our documentation and working to better communicate how to use our components effectively.
+We're constantly improving our documentation and working to better communicate how to use our components effectively.
 With the new customization playgrounds, you can now tailor the style of [Date Picker](https://mui.com/x/react-date-pickers/date-picker/#customization) and experiment with multiple combinations of [sub-components](https://mui.com/x/react-date-pickers/playground/) to achieve the look and feel you desire.

 ## Data Grid